-- GA-M68SM-S2L motherboard
+- GA-M78SM-S2H motherboard

-- Motherboard driver disk
+- ✓ Motherboard driver disk

-- User's Manual
+- ✓ User's Manual

-- Quick Installation Guide

-- ✓ One IDE cable
+- ☑ One IDE cable and one floppy disk drive cable

-- ✓ Two SATA 3Gb/s cables
+- ▼ Two SATA 3Gb/s cables

 - ☑ I/O Shield

-The box contents above are for reference only and the actual items shall depend on product package you obtain.
-The box contents are subject to change without notice.
+- The box contents above are for reference only and the actual items shall depend on product package you obtain.
+The box contents are subject to change without notice. - .
+The motherboard image is for reference only.